The Twin Cities Regional Science Fairs (TCRSF) are affiliated with the Minnesota State Science and Engineering Fair (MSSEF),

 In addition to our Forms page and our Rules page,

-you may want to look at SSP's Resources page.
+you may want to look at SSP's Rules for All Projects.

 Historical note: Society for Science and the Public was formerly known as Science Services and SSP continues to publish